Goku-04/minimal-theme/README.md

 If you wanna just test this theme copy this to your quickcss `https://goku-04.github.io/minimal-theme/minimal-theme.css`

 **Credits to all those who made css-snippets in Powercord Community Server**

+**I haven't updated the repo for almost an year and it seems it is broken....so no use keeping it active**